Roth 403(b) Contributions

 Your Employer May Not Offer the Roth 403(b) Contribution Option

 Employers that currently sponsor Traditional 403(b) Programs are not required to allow participants to make Roth contributions.
-Among CCC client School Districts, ESDs, and Colleges, some already allow or plan to allow the Roth option and others do not.
 Visit the Employee Entrance section of this website to determine if you will be able to make Roth 403(b) contributions.
-If your Employer allows Roth 403(b) contributions, then the Salary Reduction Agreement has been enhanced to incorporate Roth contribution elections.
+Note: If 403(b) Roth contributions are allowed in your employer's plan, the Salary Reduction Agreement will have a section to designate the amount to defer to the Roth account.

 Some Vendors Will Not Offer the Roth 403(b) Contribution Option